(718) 859-5392

 State Sales, Excise & Franchise Taxes

-Partnerships are required to pay state sales and excise taxes in the same manner as all other business types.
+Collaborative business units have the same responsibility as other commercial entities to comply with their obligation to remit excise and state sales taxes.
 Check within the state revenue department for more knowledge on sales and excise taxes.
 Partnerships are not generally liable for franchise taxes, as states levy these on corporations.

 1040 for Federal Income Taxes